InnovateUKGitHub/innovation-funding-service-post-award/cypress-test/cypress/e2e/12-js-disabled/README.md

 Steps doing this should use "cy.wait(time)" instead Common functions should be extended to accept an options object in which `jsDisabled: true` is an option and use this to control how waits are handled.

+## disabled buttons and other dynamic behaviours

+With javascript enabled buttons and inputs should be disabled while requests are in flight.
+With javascript disabled this will not happen and any tests asserting this will fail and should be removed.
+Also textarea counts will not work with js disabled

 ## Other suggestions